arun-gupta/bukkit-workshop/docs/readme.md

 1. (DONE) New command: spawn NN flaming pigs where you are, on fire for 30 secs, die afterwards
 1. (DONE) Event handler: When an entity dies by fire, lightning will strike
 1. (DONE) Place TNT, put leaves on it, replaces it with a creeper @BlockPlaceEvent
-1. (IN PROGRESS) Teleport all the players to your existing location
+1. (DONE) Teleport all the players to your existing location

 Level 2 Mods
 ------------